rukshan99/app-ICAF/README.md

-# app-ICAF
+# International Conference on Application Frameworks
-Frontend of the conference management tool for ICAF
+## Frontend of the conference management tool for ICAF

 ### `npm start`